strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Selected/Highlighted State**: To indicate a persistently selected or highlighted state (e.g., the designated "Team Admin" in a list), a clear icon badge (e.g., a "key" icon) is used, typically overlaid on the user's avatar.
 This avoids visually noisy outlines and provides a clear, universally understood symbol for elevated status.

 ### List Item States (Dropdowns & Popovers)
-- **Hover & Focus**: When hovering over or navigating to list items (like in dropdowns or popovers) using the keyboard, the item's text color changes to `text-foreground`. **No background highlight is applied**, ensuring a clean and consistent look.
+- **Hover & Focus**: When hovering over or navigating to list items (like in dropdowns or popovers) using the keyboard, the item's background color changes to the theme's accent color.
 - **Selection**: The currently selected item within a list is indicated by a checkmark icon, which also uses the standard foreground color.

 ### User Notifications